 Secular and civic pilgrimages are also practiced, without regard for religion but rather of importance to a particular society.
 For example, many people throughout the world travel to the City of Washington in the United States for a pilgrimage to see the Declaration of Independence and the Constitution of the United States.
 British people often make pilgrimages to London for public appearances of the monarch of the United Kingdom.

-Pilgrimages were first made to sites connected with the life, birth and crucifixion of Jesus.
+Pilgrimages were first made to sites connected with the life, birth, and crucifixion of Jesus.
 Surviving descriptions of Christian pilgrimages to the Holy Land date from the 4th century, when pilgrimage was encouraged by church fathers like Saint Jerome.
-Pilgrimages also began to be made to Rome and other sites associated with the Apostles, Saints and Christian martyrs, like Santiago de Compostela, as well as to places where there have been alleged apparitions of the Virgin Mary.
+Pilgrimages also began to be made to Rome and other sites associated with the Apostles, Saints, and Christian martyrs, like Santiago de Compostela, as well as to places where there have been alleged apparitions of the Virgin Mary.

 The second largest single pilgrimage in the history of Christendom was to the Funeral of Pope John Paul II after his death on April 2, 2005.
-An estimated four million people traveled to Vatican City, in addition to the almost three million people already living in Rome, to see the body of Pope John Paul II lie in state.
+An estimated four million people traveled to Vatican City, in addition to the almost three million people already living in Rome, to see the body of Pope John Paul II lying in state.

 World Youth Day is a major Catholic Pilgrimage, specifically for people aged 16-35.
 It is held internationally every 2-3 years.
 In 2005, young Roman Catholics visited Cologne, Germany.
 In 1995, the largest gathering of all time was to World Youth Day in Manila, Philippines, where four million people from all over the world attended.